osu-cascades/hdffa-food-finder/README.md

 Note: See _.env.example_ for a complete list of expected environment variables that need set in both staging & production environments.

-&copy; 2020 Yong Joseph Bakos.
+&copy; 2020 Yong Joseph Bakos and Brayden Brown.
 All rights reserved.